painless-software/python-cli-test-helpers/docs/tutorial.rst

 Start with a simple set of functional tests:

-- Is the entrypoint script installed? (tests the configuration in your setup.py)
+- Is the entrypoint script installed? (tests the configuration in your ``pyproject.toml`` file)
 - Can this package be run as a Python module? (i.e. without having to be installed)
 - Is command XYZ available? etc. Cover your entire CLI usage here!

 This is almost a stupid exercise: Run the command as a shell command